alexfernandez/alexfernandez.github.io/2018/more-golang-adventures.md

 > [...]
 > Note that this differs from other programming environments in which every project has a separate workspace and workspaces are closely tied to version control repositories.

-Perhaps there is a reason for preferring a different organization?
+Keeping all code together is a poor practice.
+Maybe you work for different companies and want to keep their code separate?
+Maybe you just like organizing your stuff in a different way?
 In fact, most other languages do not mandate where to keep your code: you can compile from anywhere on your hard drive.
 But the `go` tool will only look at the `$GOPATH` for things like dependencies